Professional and short courses

 How will my employer benefit?

 Service focus is often on what to do after the service user/client/patient accesses the service.
 However, there can sometimes be high levels of DNA (did not attend) in this field of work and apparent inequalities in terms of the profiles of people who access these services.
 Here, we will explore how a person might access services, what is important to them, and what this means for services who want to be accessible and attractive to everyone who has experienced domestic abuse.
-We will also explore how someone might build a relationship with the service provider once accessed and how services can be developed to meet their needs better.
-This training, when implemented, can help to significantly reduce DNA levels and increase accessibility.
+We will also explore how someone might build a relationship with the service provider once accessed and how services can be developed to meet their needs.
+This training, when implemented, can help to significantly reduce service cancellations or no shows and increase service accessibility.

 Course leader biographies